ZarmDev/transitHelper/README.md

 res.json(realtime);
 ```

-**If you want to just test out functions, you can clone the repo and then run ```npm run start``` and play around with functions in server-to-test.ts**
+**If you want to just test out functions, you can clone the repo and then run ```bun run start``` and play around with functions in server-to-test.ts**

 The instructions below are just if you don't want all the random files I put in for contributers, but if you really want to quickly start you can just clone it and everything should work out of the box.

 ## Vanilla Javascript
+**NOTE: Bun can run Typescript files (bun run src/index.ts DOES work unlike node src/index.ts)**
-1. Copy the contents of build/index.js
+1. Copy index.ts file or clone the repository
+2. Run bun run build and take the index.js file from the build folder that is created
-2. Copy any files you need from the assets folder in this repository or get it from the MTA site (https://new.mta.info/developers)
+3. Copy any files you need from the assets folder in this repository or get it from the MTA site (https://new.mta.info/developers)

 Then, import it in your file that you want the functions to be available.
 ```import * as tH from './index.js'```